Risshakuji Temple

 Nemotochudo

-As you step into the trailhead, the main hall, Konponchudo, will come into view directly ahead.
-Designated an Important Cultural Property, the hall houses the principal image of worship, a wooden seated statue of Yakushi Nyorai
+As you step onto the trailhead, the first thing you'll see is the main hall, the Konpon Chudo.
+It is designated as an Important Cultural Property, and the principalimage, a wooden seated statue of Yakushi Nyorai (Medicine Buddha), is enshrined inside.

 Yamadera (Konponchudo)